damontecres/StashAppAndroidTV/README.md

 The first time you attempt an update, the Android TV OS should guide you through enabling the required additional permissions for the app to install updates.

-#### Develop build

-This build is the current work-in-progress.
-It has the latest features, but may be unstable or have bugs!

-You can install the latest development debug build from the [develop pre-release](https://github.com/damontecres/StashAppAndroidTV/releases/tag/develop) using the same methods as above.
-The short code is `505547` or URL: https://aftv.news/505547

-You can also use the in-app updater for development builds by changing the URL in `Settings->Advanced->Update URL` to https://api.github.com/repos/damontecres/StashAppAndroidTV/releases/tags/develop (replace `latest` with `tags/develop`).

 ### Configuration

 The first time you open the app, follow the prompts to configure the app to connect to your Stash server.